 Kitimat LNG Interconnection Study

 Thank you to those who participated in the online survey to provide input into this study.
-We're reviewing the feedback and will provide an update on this soon.
+The result of the survey is now posted.

 Why we're doing it